What Is Nursing Informatics?

 Nurses who have strong analytical and critical thinking skills, enjoy working with technology, and enjoy problem-solving and project management make excellent nurse informaticists.

 Those considering the specialty of nurse informatics should, at a minimum, obtain a bachelor's degree in nursing (BSN).
 While an advanced-practice degree is not always required, it is highly recommended.
-Advanced-practice nurses are those who have completed a master's program in nursing (MSN) or doctoral degree program (DNP).
+Advanced-practice nurses are those who have completed a Master’s of Science in Nursing (MSN) or doctoral degree program (DNP).

 There are both online informatics programs and classroom programs available to accommodate students.
 Both types have pros and cons depending on students' needs, therefore researching individual schools is encouraged.